What will I be able to do with a degree in music?

 I want to minor in music at VCU.
 Do I need to schedule an audition?

 No. In order to begin a minor in music, you must complete an interview with John Patykula, assistant chair of the VCU Music Department, during the summer or semester prior to declaring the minor.
-With his approval, you may declare the minor and he will act as your academic adviser for the minor.

 I’ve received confirmation of my audition day.
 Is it possible to find out what time my audition will be?